crissNb/Dynamic-Island-Sketchybar/README.md

 ## If you're interested in supporting me and want a completely written in Swift version (with more features and GUI), then checkout my [FluidNoti](https://fluidnoti.vercel.app/) app.

+I will still be updating this sketchybar version of dynamic island as well, but FluidNoti will be more actively developed.

 ![](images/fullupdated.png)

 DEMO